Shoulder Pain St. Genevieve, MO

 St. Genevieve, MO Shoulder Pain | Axes Physical Therapy

-Optimal movement health is essential to not only carrying out daily tasks with ease, but to doing the things we love.
-At Axes, we focus on positive outcomes for our St. Genevieve, MO clients by implementing evidence-backed treatment plans based on your injury, pain level, age, and how physically active you need to be.
+A healthy shoulder is imperative to not only living our every day life, but to keeping up the active lifestyles we desire.
+At Axes, we focus on patient results for St. Genevieve, MO residents by developing evidence-backed treatment plans based on your injury, pain level, age, and how physically active you need to be.
 You do not have to delay in getting back to the things you love doing most and a pain-free life.
-Schedule an appointment through our website or find our location nearest you.
+Schedule an appointment through our website or call the location most convenient for you.

 Services Offered